Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/SR_ssl.md

 ---

-    title: Configure exchanges that use SSL
+    title: "Configure exchanges that use SSL"
-    linkTitle: Configure exchanges that use SSL
+    linkTitle: "Configure exchanges that use SSL"
-    weight: 260
+    weight: 250

----
-There are two ways to configure Transfer CFT with Secure Relay using the TLS protocol:
+---There are two ways to configure Transfer CFT with Secure Relay using the TLS protocol:

 - End-to-end SSL: The remote peer communicates with Transfer CFT via Secure Relay (RA) using end-to-end SSL.
 - SSL termination: The remote peer communicates with Secure Relay (RA) through an SSL channel.
 In this scenario, the handshake occurs between the remote peer and the Secure Relay RA.
 The RA retrieves the key and certificate stored in Transfer CFT through the Master Agent (MA) in order to complete the handshake.

 The communication between the Master Agent (MA) and {{< TransferCFT/axwayvariablesComponentLongName  >}} occurs over a plain-text channel.

-<span class="autonumber"></span>End-to-end SSL compared with SSL termination
+End-to-end SSL compared with SSL termination

 ![](/Images/TransferCFT/sr_schema.png)